Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Introduction

-{We decompose our study into three sequentially solved sub-problems.
+{We decompose our {overall problem} into three {nested} sub-problems {as follows}.
 In Problem \ref{P1}, given the state dynamics of the two leaders and the mean field term, we solve for the representative follower's optimal control and the $\epsilon$-Nash equilibrium for the community.
 In Problem \ref{P2}, we find the mean field term by solving a fixed point problem, which is set to equal the conditional expectation of the state dynamics of the follower given the filtration generated by the Wiener processes of the two leaders.
-In Problem \ref{P3}, we define and solve the corresponding competitive Nash game and the cooperative Pareto game between the two leaders, where the solution can be characterized by systems of FBSDEs using the stochastic maximum principle.
-Subsequently, we express explicitly the complete solutions of the leader-follower games by some non-symmetric Riccati differential equations and address their well-posedness.}
+In Problem \ref{P3}, we define and solve the corresponding competitive Nash game and the cooperative Pareto game between the two leaders, where the solution can be characterized by systems of FBSDEs using the stochastic maximum principle; {as a result}, we express explicitly the complete solutions of the leader-follower games by some non-symmetric Riccati differential equations and address their well-posedness.}